 What about personal items?

-Due to space and power limitations, no items like coffee makers, microwave, portable heaters, or refrigerators cannot be placed within the workstations, and you are asked to start taking these items home before April 1st.
+Due to space and power limitations, no items like coffee makers, microwave, portable heaters, or refrigerators cannot be placed within the workstations.
 There will be a few break rooms scattered throughout the spaces where they can be stored, including larger refrigerators for general use.
 As we move further with the plan, we will communicate specifics for what will be available in the kitchenettes.
 We are exploring water hookups and will have more information in the future.

 Will the Nebraska Hall Data Center or Operations Center be impacted by the move?